vijithassar/bisonica/README.md

 ## Accessibility

 When faced with an accessibility concern, bisonica typically just defaults to the most accessible option, whereas `vega-lite.js` might require more elaborate JSON in the specification object in order to achieve the same result.
-Some accessibility features such as the built in keyboard navigation may not be possible to replicate with the standard `vega-lite.js` renderer at all.
+Some accessibility features such as the keyboard navigation may not be possible to replicate with the standard `vega-lite.js` renderer at all.

 ## Performance